OWASP/owasp-mastg/Document/0x08a-Testing-Tools.md

 Please refer to the section "Setting up an Interception Proxy" in the [Android](0x05b-Basic-Security_Testing.md#setting-up-an-interception-proxy "Setting up an Interception Proxy") and [iOS](0x06b-Basic-Security-Testing.md#setting-up-an-interception-proxy "Setting up an Interception Proxy") "Basic Security Testing" chapters for more information.

+### mitmproxy

+[mitmproxy](https://mitmproxy.org/) is an interactive, SSL/TLS-capable intercepting proxy with a console interface and a web interface for HTTP/1, HTTP/2, and WebSockets. - <https://mitmproxy.org/>

+See "[Quick Setup](https://docs.mitmproxy.org/stable/concepts-certificates/#quick-setup)" following installation for instructions specific to mobile platforms.

 ### MITM Relay

 A script to intercept and modify non-HTTP protocols through Burp and others with support for SSL and STARTTLS interception - <https://github.com/jrmdev/mitm_relay>